-Products should be designed and manufactured to reduce their lifecycle environmental impact.
-Environmental concerns should also be an integral component of smart manufacturing, which has a symbiotic relationship with the Internet of Things.
-As an example, the Georgia Institute of Technology’s Manufacturing Institute, which is closely associated with the United States Advanced Manufacturing Partnership, considers the environment as a central concern of modern manufacturing.
+Products should reduce their lifecycle environmental impact.
+Environmental concerns should also be an integral component of intelligent manufacturing, symbiotic relationship with the Internet of Things.
+For example, the Georgia Institute of Technology’s Manufacturing Institute, associated with the United States Advanced Manufacturing Partnership, considers the environment a central concern of modern manufacturing.

-The emphasis of current work on defining standards, protocols and specifications in the IoT space is on interoperability, because there is no common language for machines and objects across a wide range of markets.
-No specific consideration has yet been given to integrating environmental concerns into IoT standards.
+The emphasis of current work on defining standards, protocols, and specifications in the IoT space is on interoperability because there is no common language for machines and objects across a wide range of markets.
+There are no specific considerations on integrating environmental concerns into IoT standards.

-If IoT-enabled objects were to have not only a standardized Global Positioning System (GPS) tracking capability but also some sort of universal e‑identification, it would facilitate recycling, reuse and end-of-life management.
-This could help to overcome the cost challenges of collection and recycling, and open up new opportunities for the private sector, such as the recovery of rare-earth metals.
+If IoT-enabled objects were to have a standardized Global Positioning System (GPS) tracking capability and some universal e‑identification, it would facilitate recycling, reuse, and end-of-life management.
+As a result, this could help overcome the cost challenges of collection and recycling and open up new opportunities for the private sector.
+Such as recovering rare-earth metals.
 It would also facilitate the enforcement of regulations restricting the use of certain hazardous substances.
-Identification systems such as the Universal Product Code (UPC) and the International Standard Book Number (ISBN) are widely used; a similar system could surely be developed for electronics products.
+There is a wide usage of Identification systems such as the Universal Product Code (UPC) and the International Standard Book Number (ISBN).
+We could approach in the same way the electronic products.